kulgan/pytest-psqlgraph/README.rst

         }

 ..

-This exposes a request scoped fixture that can be auto used
+This exposes a request scoped fixture that can be auto used:

 .. code-block:: python
     def test_something(pg_driver):